Grand Saline Independent School District

 Grand Saline Independent School District is an East Texas public school district based in Grand Saline, Texas (USA).
 The district encompasses roughly all of northeastern Van Zandt County and has a very small portion in extreme northwestern Smith County.
 The district operates 4 campuses in 5 buildings and also has various other buildings on former school district property.
-The district has a rating of "Standards Met", the highest rating given by the Texas Education Agency.
+For the 2022–23 school year, the district was rated by the Texas Education Agency as follows: 75 (C) overall, 77 (C) for Student Achievement, 76 (C) for School Progress, and 71 (C) for Closing the Gaps.